 For a more detailed account, see our Timeline of Events.

-Why Did Argentex Enter Special Administration?
+Why Did Argentex Go Into Administration?

-- Heavy reliance on credit lines
+- Reliance on credit lines rather than stable capital

 What Is Argentex Group PLC?

-- Argentex LLP – now in administration
+- Argentex LLP – trading entity (in administration)

-- Argentex Group PLC – AIM-listed holding company
+- Argentex Group PLC – AIM-listed parent

-- Revenue: £50.3m
+- Revenue: ~£50m

 What Does Special Administration Mean?

-It aims to:
+The process aims to:

-- Oversee regulatory compliance during wind-down
+- Maintain oversight during the wind-down

 Are Client Funds Protected?